Pharmacy negligence is when pharmacy staff make an error with your medication and you may have a compensation claim.

 Being given the wrong medication claim

-Being given the wrong medication can happen in several ways.
-The pharmacist may misread the prescription, take another medication from the storage box or give you a generic one when you should have a branded medicine.
+Being given the wrong medication can happen when the pharmacist misreads the prescription, takes a different medication from the storage box or gives you a generic one when you should have a branded medicine.

-One common pharmacy negligence error is when someone is on antidepressant medication such as paroxetine or quetiapine but is given a completely different medication by mistake.
+A common pharmacy negligence wrong medication error is when someone is on antidepressant medication such as paroxetine or quetiapine, but is given a completely different medication by mistake.

 Being given the wrong dose of medication claim

-Being given the right medication but the incorrect dose is very dangerous and could be fatal.
-They have your prescription from a doctor
+Being given the wrong dose of a medication is very dangerous and could be fatal.

 On the other hand, when the doctor prescribes 500Mg of Tegretol but the pharmacy gives you 250MG tablets, it can have a devastating effect.
 Your epilepsy does not improve, and your doctor stops a medicine which could work at the correct dose.